Interactive LED Panel Kits - White

 About our kits

 We take great pride in our kit designs; we believe in clear instructions, unambiguous labeling, goodies, and including a few extras of most small, easy to lose and/or break components.
 Assembly of the boards is pretty straightforward if you like to solder; it basically requires stuffing the components in the boards and soldering (a lot of) easy through-hole components.
 You should have prior experience soldering and basic soldering tools.
 Read more about what to expect in our kits here.
-Kits include superbright white LEDs.
+Kits include superbright white LEDs or are available in blue here.
 If you plan to use your own LEDs instead of ours, please see also this note.

 You may also be interested in: